SerenaSchimert/CosmicCapture/README.md

 The game is built using C++, OpenGL for graphics, and NVIDIA PHYSX for driving simulation.
 We also use a few other C/C++ libraries, including SDL2 for input and window management, OpenAL for audio, assimp for loading 3D files, and glm for math.

 ## Cosmic Capture Demo
-Me badly playing Cosmic Capture by myself against the three AI.
+My poor attempt at playing Cosmic Capture by myself against the three AI.
 The below image is linked to a youtube video:
 [![Watch the video](https://img.youtube.com/vi/SXtFcH4nQ_c/maxresdefault.jpg)](https://youtu.be/SXtFcH4nQ_c)

 The project is setup such that with controllers four people can play locally on the same computer as well